KarolSliwka/Baking_Master/README.md

 #### Feature Testing :
  * Login & Register Form - Both form has been tested by entering values into entry fields and running script which should add details to database.
 Result : Worked as expected!
- * Contact form - All different variances with missing fields were tested.
-Also
+ * Contact form - All different variances with missing fields were tested while trying to send an email.
+Result : Sending failed
- *
+ * Subscribe Newsletter - Validation works with empty field.
+By clicking 'Subscribe' button, email address is saved in newsletter database.
+Result : Success!

 ## Bugs

 #### Bugs During Development: